 The book value is the measure of what a company is worth if everything were liquidated, assets minus liabilities.
 If the company has a book value of, for example, $25 a share, but the stock is selling at only $15 a share, this represents a potential bargain, as an investor has a chance to buy the stock by paying less than the company is worth.

-For Buy and Hold Success
+For Buy-and-Hold Success

-The above indicators will supply you with plenty of reliable information on which to base your buy and hold decisions.
-You should also evaluate the company’s business prospects, whether it’s in a healthy industry, and whether it’s developing new products, new markets, or growing market share.
-Constantly monitor the fundamentals after you’ve bought the stock, don’t just buy the stock and forget it.
-Although many have said in our modern markets that the buy and hold method is dead, it is still a time-honored, successful strategy that has and can still lead to great wealth.
+The above indicators will supply you with plenty of reliable information on which to base your buy-and-hold decisions.
+You should also evaluate the company's business prospects, whether it's in a healthy industry and whether it's developing new products, new markets or growing market share.
+Constantly monitor the fundamentals after you've bought the stock; don’t just buy the stock and forget it.
+Although many have said in our modern markets that the buy-and-hold method is dead, it is still a time-honored, successful strategy that has and can still lead to great wealth.